guitarvydas/0dproto/README.md

 1. the ISU that is handling the message (an `ė` (spelled `eh` in ASCII))
 2. the Message being handled.

 `ISU` means Isolated Software Unit.
 An ISU is a piece of code with 0 dependency leaks.
 It is like a procedure with a set of inputs *and* a set of outputs.
 It cannot call procedures in other ISUs, it can only send messages to other ISUs.
-Message sending is like IPCs in processes, not so-called Message Sending in Smalltalk (which is a just a form of function calling with named parameters).
+Message sending is like IPCs in processes, not so-called Message Sending in Smalltalk (which is a just a form of subroutine calling with named parameters).
 If an ISU calls functions, those functions must be contained within the same ISU.
 If you were to draw a diagram of an ISU, it would be a rectangle (or other closed figure) with input ports and output ports (see the blue rectangles with ports in the above diagrams).
 The ports are not hard-wired to other parts of the system.
 An ISU is totally isolated and self-contained.
 See below for a discussion of parameters.

 In 0D, we use the name Component to mean ISU.